microsoft/service-fabric-observer/README.md

 ## Build and run

-To learn how to build FabricObserver, please see the [Build readme](Build.md).
+1. Clone the repo
+2. Install the [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2) (to build FabricObserverWeb)*
+3. FabricObserverApp can be run and deployed through Visual Studio

+*Note: Different versions of Visual Studio necessitate different versions of the SDK to be installed - make sure the correct version is installed.*

 ## Observer Model

 FO is composed of Observer objects (instance types) that are designed to observe, record, and report on several machine-level environmental conditions inside a Windows VM (node) of a Service Fabric cluster.
 It is an isolated, node-only service.

 Since observers live in their own application, they monitor other applications through the resource side effects of those applications.
 Here are the current observers and what they monitor: